 Esplendor by Wyndham

 Enjoy the splendour of 4-star Esplendor by Wyndham which is a three-minute walk from Galerías Pacifico shopping mall in downtown Buenos Aires.
 There’s the added elegance of immensely high ceilings, avant-garde decor, and (lovable) oddball triangular cushions garnishing the beds.

 Exe Hotel Colón

 Stay at Exe Hotel Colón to sleep a stone’s throw from the widest avenue in the world and for rooms literally overlooking the Obelisk.
 Fret not, however, there’s soundproofing.

 There are 22 spacious rooms in this 100-year-old year Spanish-style convent-turned-boutique hotel.
 Nuss Buenos Aires Soho is set over four floors and the in-house chefs bake fresh bread each morning.

 Mine Hotel is a great place to drink in the sights and sounds of Palermo Soho.
-Staff members are bilingual, rooms are colour-coordinated with spacious beds, the lobby and courtyard are warm and inviting, and you can enjoy a dip in the pool too.
+Staff members are bilingual, rooms are color-coordinated with spacious beds, the lobby and courtyard are warm and inviting, and you can enjoy a dip in the pool too.

 Hotel Legado Mítico

 Regularly making it onto the list of Buenos Aires’ best hotels is Legado Mítico, an intimate boutique property in Palermo.
 Each room is themed and as such, is a dive into Argentina’s history.
 Legado Mítico is worthy of your leisure time even just for the garden area, but you’ll particularly be enthralled by the library and reading rooms, which are a bibliophile’s dream.